golems/grip2_plugin/README.md

 example2
 ========

- Example2 is a planning tab example.
+ Example2 is a planning tab.
 The original planning tab example(for grip1)has been ported to grip2.

 Directory Overview